CIIRC-ROP/batch-annotation-tool/README.md

 - Attribute database table - define original annotation
 - Output database table - new user annotation

+The images are read from the image table and presented to the user together with the original annotations.
+The original annotations are read from the attribute table.
+The user makes changes of annotations and the results are written as a new annotation into the output table.
+The images are presented to the user according to the order defined by column "_order" in the output table.
+The order is generated when annotation of the data are first time started.

 Names of the corresponding databases are defined by command line arguments <imfile>, <attfile> and <outfile>.
 Names of the three tables are partially defined by the command line option "--table TABLE".
 The TABLE option represents the prefix of the names of the tables.
+All tables contain the column "id" (integer) which represents a common reference key.

+### Structure of the tables:

+- Image database table
+  - Database namer: <imfile> (path to the file)
+  - Table name: TABLE_images
+  - Data column: blob (contains image binary data)
+  - Images are read by the pillow module, which implements many types of image files.
+We usually use JPG and PNG images.

+- Attribute database table
+  - Database namer: <attfile> (path to the file)
+  - Table name: TABLE_attributes
+  - Data column: is definde by command line option "--attr ATTR"
+  - Type of the ATTR column should be integer.

+- Output database table
+  - Database namer: <outfile> (path to the file)
+  - Table name: TABLE_attributes
+  - The table should have the same structure as the attribute database table, but with column "_order".
+  - Before the start of the annotation, the output database may not contain the output table.
+The table will be created and the data will be copied from the attribute database table.
+  - When the table has a different structure, the program is not working.

 ## Usage (Linux)